publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptB/m__us_usc_t42_s1320c–3.md

 [Pub.
 L. 101–508, title IV, § 4207(a)(1)(C)][/us/pl/101/508/s4207/a/1/C], formerly § 4027(a)(1)(C), Nov.
 5, 1990, [104 Stat.
 1388–117][/us/stat/104/1388-117], as renumbered by [Pub.
 L. 103–432, title I, § 160(d)(4)][/us/pl/103/432/s160/d/4], Oct.
 31, 1994, [108 Stat.
 4444][/us/stat/108/4444], provided that:

 > “The amendment made by subparagraph (A) \[amending [section 1395dd of this title][/us/usc/t42/s1395dd]\] shall take effect on the first day of the first month beginning more than 60 days after the date of the enactment of this Act \[Nov.
 5, 1990\].
-The amendment made by subparagraph (B) \[amending this section\] shall apply to contracts under part B of title XI of the Social Security Act \[this part\] as of the first day of the first month beginning more than 60 days after the date of the enactment of this Act.”
+The amendment made by subparagraph (B) \[amending this section\] shall apply to contracts under part B of title XI of the Social Security Act \[[42 U.S.C.
+1320c][/us/usc/t42/s1320c] et seq.\] as of the first day of the first month beginning more than 60 days after the date of the enactment of this Act.”

 [Pub.
 L. 101–508, title IV, § 4358(c)][/us/pl/101/508/s4358/c], Nov.
 5, 1990, [104 Stat.
 1388–137][/us/stat/104/1388-137], as amended by [Pub.
 L. 103–432, title I, § 172(a)][/us/pl/103/432/s172/a], Oct.
 31, 1994, [108 Stat.
 4452][/us/stat/108/4452]; [Pub.
 L. 104–18, § 1][/us/pl/104/18/s1], July 7, 1995, [109 Stat.
 192][/us/stat/109/192], provided that: